About me

 How does that help you?

 Since becoming a freelance editor and proofreader, I’ve worked for students, authors, and businesses large and small.
 I’ve helped budding writers make their books sparkle and given a Pernickety Kate polish to a wonderful variety of texts, from a PhD thesis on black holes to a lengthy international report on the rail industry.
-And I’ve worked with numerous businesses to help them communicate clearly to their customers.
+And I’ve worked with numerous business clients to help them communicate clearly to their customers.

-Your reader’s viewpoint
+Your readers’ viewpoint

 My job is to look at whatever you’ve written from the viewpoint of your intended audience.
 In other words, I wear different ‘hats’ to help bring out the best in the text.